LucianoGanga/country-codes-list/README.md

 # country-codes-list

-Module with list of codes per country, which includes:
+Module with list of codes per country, including country codes, currency codes, and more.

+> [!WARNING]
+> Release v2.0.0 introduces breaking changes with full TypeScript support and automated testing/publishing.

+## Features

 - Country code (ISO 3166-1 alpha-2): Obtained from [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 - Country Name: Each name in english and in the local country language